yugabyte/yugabyte-db/docs/content/preview/secure/authorization/ysql-grant-permissions.md

 This tutorial demonstrates how to grant privileges in YSQL using the scenario of a company with an engineering organization that has three sub-teams: developers, QA, and DB admins.

-Here is what you want to achieve from a role-based access control (RBAC) perspective.
+Here is what you want to achieve from a role-based access control (RBAC) perspective:

 - All members of engineering should be able to read data from any database and table.
 - Both developers and QA should be able to modify data in existing tables in the database `dev_database`.